Old-growth forests 101

 “There aren’t many old-growth forests left compared to a couple hundred years ago,” Stabb adds.

-Upland forest in Happy Valley Forest, Ontario (Photo by NCC)
+Upland forest in Happy Valley Forest, ON (Photo by NCC)

 However, at more than 200 years old, the Happy Valley Forest (HVF) Natural Area in Ontario is a good example of a forest that is growing old.
 Located just 35 kilometres from Toronto, this 2,851-acre (1,154-hectare) forest is the most intact example of mature sugar maple and beech forests characteristic of the Oak Ridges Moraine.